-The symposium will consist of contributed papers presented online in oral and poster sessions.
-The sessions will be in 4 different time zones in 4-hour sessions spread over the period 1st to the 11th of September.
-A timetable will be created that best groups the topics and time zones of the presenters.
+The symposium will consist of contributed papers presented online in oral and posters sessions.
+A timetable has been created that best groups the topics and time zones of the presenters.
 The direct links to Online Meetings are shown at the site page Session Meeting links .

-The preferred method of oral presentation will be via a Zoom webinar with the presenter controlling the slides by sharing their screen, however a copy of the presentation must also be uploaded to the NIBS website so that the session chairman can show and change the slides in the event of network connection problems.
+The preferred method of oral presentation is for the presenter control their own slides by sharing their screen live, however a copy of the presentation must also be uploaded to the NIBS website so that the session chairman can show and change the slides in the event of network connection problems.
 A local telephone number will also be provided to allow speakers and delegates to dial in if required.

 An introductory session will be run on the first day of the symposium for people new to the field.
 This will consist of an introductory set of lectures about negative ion source physics and technology.

 Poster presentation and discussion sessions will be conducted on a new online system.
 All delegates must register for the poster sessions.
 Poster authors will be able upload a pdf file of their poster when they register for the poster sessions.
 To allow easy access for all delegates we kindly ask poster authors to upload a pdf file of their poster to both the Indico site and the Poster Sessions site.

 When delegates register for the poster session they will receive an email with a link to the poster session galleries.
 The posters will be displayed in 3 Galleries P1, P2 and P3.
 Delegates registered for the poster session will be able to leave text based questions for the poster authors.
 The poster author will be emailed the question and will be able to answer the question through a web console accessed by a link that they received by email after their poster is accepted for display.
 When the poster author answers their questions they are published to the poster gallery for all delegates to see.
 It is important that posters are uploaded as soon as possible so that delegates can view them and ask text questions during the symposium.
 All text questions should be answered by the author before the end of the symposium.